EmbarkStudios/rust-gpu/crates/spirv-std/README.md

 ## 🚨 BREAKING 🚨

 As of `0.4.0-alpha.16`, your shaders will require a different preamble.
-See [this doc][migration] for more information.
+See [this migration guide][migration] for more information.

 ## Example